-Organisational Structure
+Organisational structure

 During the year the academy trust continued to operate a unified management structure.
-The structure consists of levels: The Members, The Governors, Local Governing Body, Senior Leadership Team, Middle Management supported by the Teaching Learning Team.
+The structure consists of these levels: The Members, The Trustees, Local Governing Body, the Senior Leadership Team, Middle Management supported by the Teaching Team.
 The aim of the management structure is to devolve responsibility and encourage involvement in decision making at all levels.

-The Members will oversee key objectives of the academy trust, performance accounts and annual reports to Governors.
-They will be responsible to appoint Governors and comply with the articles of association.
-The Governors will set aims and objectives in accordance with charitable objects set out in the articles, ensuring articles are fit for purpose, monitor and evaluate performance against aims and objects, appoint/remove the LGB members, create a vision for the MAT, proper stewardship of funds and ensure the efficiency and effectiveness of use in accordance with the law and the Academy Financial Handbook.
+The Members will oversee key objectives of the academy trusts performance including accounts and annual reports to Governors.
+They will be responsible to appoint Trustees and comply with the articles of association.

+The Trustees will set aims and objectives in accordance with charitable objects set out in the articles, ensuring articles are fit for purpose, monitor and evaluate performance against aims and objects, appoint/remove the LGB members, create a vision for the MAT, proper stewardship of funds and ensure the efficiency and effectiveness of use in accordance with the law and the Academies Financial Handbook.